urmee04/Interactive-Registration-Form/README.md

 I also added `input` event listeners to each field so that validation would trigger as the user typed, rather than only on form submission.
 This improved the responsiveness of the form and aligned with best practices for user experience.

-**How did you ensure that custom error messages were user-friendly and displayed at the appropriate times?**
+**5. How did you ensure that custom error messages were user-friendly and displayed at the appropriate times?**

 To ensure custom error messages were user-friendly and displayed at the appropriate times, I implemented real-time validation using input event listeners on each form field.
 This allowed the form to provide immediate feedback as the user typed, which improves usability and helps catch errors early.

 For example: